lwerth/2019-October-Resources/git_lesson/master_lesson.md

 Using the same repo we were just working on, I want you to:
 1. Change the line you wrote to `practice.txt` to be something else
 2. Have Git tell you what you changed in `practice.txt`.
 How is a change to a single line represented?
-3. Add a new file called `readme.txt`
+3. Add a new file to the `git_lesson` directory.
+Call it whatever you want.
 4. Make a *single commit* with *both* of these two changes included in the commit
 5. Review the commit history to confirm your last commit